ybrid/player-sdk-swift/readme_ybrid.md

     func swapItem(_ audioComplete:AudioCompleteCallback?)
     func swapService(to id:String, _ audioComplete:AudioCompleteCallback?)

+    /// limit bit rate for content
+    func maxBitRate(to:Int32)

     /// refresh all states, all methods of the YbridControlListener are called func refresh()
 }